 - 2 Aeroplan points per dollar spent on hotels and car rentals

 - 1.25 Aeroplan points per dollar spent on everything else

 Whether or not you find value in the earning rates will depend on your spending patterns and how well they fit with the bonus categories.

-Meanwhile, the 1.25x Aeroplan points per dollar spent on all other purchases is fairly competitive against the 1.25x MR points (which can be transferred to Aeroplan at a 1:1 ratio) that you’d get on the Business Platinum Card, too.
+Meanwhile, the 1.25x Aeroplan points per dollar spent on all other purchases is fairly competitive against the 1.25x MR points that you’d get on the Business Platinum Card, too.